Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 - **recordBind**
   *Type:* String
   *Description:* This bind will toggle data collection.
 Can be any feature of any device.
-  **Important:** This bind must not be included in any whitelists.
+  **Important:** This bind must not be included in any whitelists and cannot be the killKey.

 - **killKey**
   *Type:* String
-  *Description:* The key that, when pressed, will terminate the program.
+  *Description:* The bind that, when pressed, will terminate the program.
+Must be a keyboard key.
-  **Important:** This key must not be included in keyboardWhitelist.
+  **Important:** This bind must not be included in any whitelists and cannot be the killKey.

 ### Device Sections